-In the context of this diagram, one can think of root causes as the focus of upstream interventions and contributing factors as the focus of more downstream interventions.
-Although a policy that attempts to combat a contributing factor may positively influence a given health outcome, it is likely that this improvement will be short-lived or less influential than a policy that seeks to resolve a problem that is farther upstream.
+In the context of this diagram, one can think of root causes as the focus of upstream interventions, and contributing factors as the focus of more downstream interventions.
+Although a policy that attempts to combat a contributing factor may positively influence a given health outcome, it is likely that this improvement will be short-lived or less influential than a policy that seeks to resolve a problem farther upstream.
 This is because contributing factors are not independent factors; they are consequences of larger, more salient social problems.

-Obesity is a useful example of a health outcome that can be discussed in the context of Figure 38.
+Obesity is a useful example of a health outcome that can be discussed in the context of Figure 25.
 Two contributing factors to obesity are poor diet and lack of physical activity.
 However, poor diet and a lack of physical activity are not the root causes of obesity.
-In an urban setting, an unsafe built environment characterized by broken sidewalks, busy multi-lane streets, a lack of bike lanes, and high rates of violence and crime can negatively influence physical activity habits.
-Transportation, housing, and economic policies (all upstream approaches to addressing a health problem) might improve the built environment and create more opportunities for physical activity, thereby indirectly reducing the rates of obesity.
+In an urban setting, physical activity habits may be negatively influenced by an unsafe built environment characterized by broken sidewalks, busy multi-lane streets, a lack of bike lanes, and high rates of violence and crime.
+Transportation, housing, and economic policies (all upstream approaches to addressing a health problem) might improve the built environment, creating more opportunities for physical activity and indirectly reducing the rates of obesity.